sburns/advanced-redcap-interfaces/slides.md

 I'm going to talk about things implemented in python, but it's important to know that nothing about the REDCap API requires you to use python.

+While I'm talking about the API, I'm going to show curl commands towards the top and the corresponding python calls below.

 ---

 # API